x-junyi/Scotty3D/docs/guide/model.md

 <video src="{{ site.baseurl }}/guide/model_mode/edge_split.mp4" controls preload muted loop style="max-width: 100%; margin: 0 auto;"></video>

+The following operations will have videos soon.

 - Edge Bisect: The selected edge _e_ is split at its midpoint, and the new vertex _v_ at the split is returned.
 Note that the new vertex _v_ is not connected to the two opposite vertices as in Edge Split.

+- Face Inset: The selected face _f_ is replaced by a new face _g_ as in Face Bevel, but its vertices are only offset in the tangent direction by a constant factor (we use 1/3 in the example).

+- Vertex Inset: A new vertex _v_ is inset at the center of the selected face _f_, dividing _f_ into _n_ triangles (where _n_ is the degree of _f_).

 ### Global Mesh Processing